 I asked God how.
-The first thing He laid on my heart to do was bake some homemade carrot cake for my three closest neighbors and to bring the cake and my children to introduce my family to them.
-Perhaps our neighbors had heard we have a large family and were intimidated by our size.
+The first thing He placed on my heart to do was bake some homemade carrot cake for my three closest neighbors and to bring the cake and my children to introduce my family to them.
+Perhaps our neighbors heard we have a large family and found our size to be intimidating.
 A warm introduction might help break the ice and show them we are really a friendly family.

-After this initial ice-breaker, the Lord then laid it on my heart to have an open house and invite our neighbors to come over for a harvest party (remember, we moved in during October).
-We had the party and laid out several Christian tracts on the goodies table (a gentle hint at our Christian faith).
+After this initial icebreaker, the Lord then placed it on my heart to have an open house and invite our neighbors to come over for a harvest party.
+We had the party and placed several Christian tracts on the goodies table (a gentle hint at our Christian faith).

-The following April, the Lord laid it on my heart to host a neighborhood Easter children's party at our house the day before Easter.
+The following April the Lord placed it on my heart to host a neighborhood Easter children's party.
 This event included a more obvious sharing of our Christian faith.
 A couple neighbors came.

-Following those two events, the Lord laid it on my heart to begin a more widespread neighborhood outreach.
-He gave me the idea of putting together baskets of three items: (1) a jar candle with a handmade tag saying the Bible verse that Jesus is the Light of the world; (2) a bottle of sparkling water with a handmade tag saying the Bible verse that Jesus is the Living Water; and (3) a plate of my homemade cinnamon rolls with a handmade tag saying the Bible verse that Jesus is the Bread of Life.
-Over the course of several weeks, the Lord laid it on my heart for whom to make the gift baskets and when to make them and have my children come along with me to deliver them.
-They were always very well received by our neighbors.
+Following those two events, the Lord placed it on my heart to begin a more widespread neighborhood outreach.
+He gave me the idea of putting together baskets of three items: (1) a jar candle with a handmade tag saying the Bible verse that Jesus is the Light of the world; (2) a bottle of sparkling water with a handmade tag saying the Bible verse that Jesus provides us with Living Water; and (3) a plate of my homemade cinnamon rolls with a handmade tag saying the Bible verse that Jesus is the Bread of Life.
+Over the course of several weeks, the Lord placed it on my heart for whom to make the gift baskets, when to make them, and to have one or two of my children come along with me to deliver them.
+The neighbors appeared to enjoy the gifts.

-Several years ago during Christmas time, the Lord then laid it on my heart to have my children make a couple gingerbread houses with a handmade gift tag saying the Bible verse that we are to build our house upon the Rock.
-I then had my daughter, who by this time was older and ready to learn the art of neighborhood outreach, deliver them herself to a couple of our neighbors (one familiar and one new to the neighborhood).
-Again, the gifts were very well received.
+A few years later and during Christmas time, the Lord also placed it on my heart to help my children make a couple gingerbread houses with handmade gift tags.
+The tags shared the Bible verse that we are to build our house upon the Rock.
+My daughter delivered them to a couple of our neighbors (one familiar and one new to the neighborhood).
+Again, the neighbors enjoyed the gifts.